Bad Credit Powersports and ATV Financing Options in 2026

 If you buy your ATV through manufacturer or dealer financing, you may have to make a down payment.
 These work similarly to auto loans.
 But even if a down payment isn’t required, it can be a good idea to make one anyway.
 Down payments can make it easier to get approved for financing.

-Most of the lenders we’ve highlighted here have repayment terms that start at 24 months.
-However, none of them charge a prepayment penalty, or a fee for paying your loan off early.
+Most of the lenders we’ve highlighted here offer repayment terms of 24 months or more.
+However, none of them charge a prepayment penalty or a fee for paying your loan off early.
 Paying your loan off early will help you pay less overall interest.